An easy and cheesy chicken and broccoli pasta bake with a crispy breadcrumb topping.

 - Continually stir the cheese sauce whilst it simmers, to help prevent lumps forming.
-It will only take a few minutes.
+It will only take a few minutes to thicken.

 - Boil the pasta until al-dente as it will continue to cook in the oven.
 You don't want mushy pasta!

 - Place your ovenproof dish on a baking sheet in case the cheese sauce bubbles over when baking it.

 I usually serve the chicken and broccoli pasta bake with a green salad and garlic bread or focaccia.
 If the kids are REALLY starving I might even make a batch of my roast sweet potatoes to go with it!

 As I work from home, I often reheat leftovers for lunch the next day.
 It's so comforting and warming on a cold and chilly day.

 - Up the vegetables by adding peas and sweetcorn to the chicken pasta bake.
 Just add a handful of each into the cheese sauce at the same time as you add the cooked pasta and broccoli.

 - Vary the cheeses.
 Crumbled blue cheese in the sauce makes a more adult version of the pasta bake, or use half cheddar and half blue cheese.

 - Make it vegetarian friendly by using Quorn pieces instead of the chicken breasts and vegetarian bacon.
 Omit the grated Parmesan from the topping and use vegetarian hard cheese.

 - A handful of chopped parsley and basil added to the cheese sauce, gives it a lovely herby flavour.